-Mental stimulation enriches our dogs lives by giving them something meaningful to do.
+Mental stimulation enriches a dog’s life by giving them something meaningful to do.
 And because these activities alleviate boredom they decrease the likelihood of our dogs developing behavioural issues such as barking, separation anxiety, destructive chewing and digging.
-There are heaps and heaps of things we can we do to help ensure our dogs receive the stimulation they need to ensure they are happy, healthy and leading enriched lives.
+There are heaps and heaps of things we can do to ensure your dog receives the stimulation they need to be happy, healthy and lead an enriched life.

 1. Have Your Dog Work For Their Food

 Our dogs have it pretty easy when it comes to meal times.
 Most of us just set their bowl down & let them go at it.
 Now there’s nothing wrong with that, but it is a far cry from their natural scavenging habits.
-So if you want to add some more mental stimulation to your dogs routine you can start with changing up their feeding routine.
-Instead of just handing over their food a few times a day you can make a fun game out of it for your dog.
+So if you want to add some mental stimulation to your dogs routine, start with changing up their feeding routine.
+Instead of just handing over their food a few times a day, make a fun game out of it for your dog.

 LET THEM CHEW

 Provide lots of options for chewing.
-Give your dog a juicy big bone, Bully Sticks, Pigs Ears or Antlers.
+Give your dog a juicy big bone, Bully Stick, Pigs Ear or Antler.
 Raw bones provide a great deal of stimulation for dogs (while also helping to keep their teeth clean).
 Your dog has to focus on the bone while chewing on it, which makes the gears in his head turn.
-We’re also big fans of filling a hollow marrow bone with different kinds of fillings and freezing.
+We are also big fans of filling a hollow marrow bone with different kinds of fillings and then freezing.

 HIDE AND SEEK –

-Hiding treats for your dog to find is a great way to mentally stimulate your pet.
+Hiding treats for your dog to find.
+Hide and Seek is a great way to mentally stimulate your pet.
 You can start off with simply making your dog choose which of your hands (closed into fists), has the treat.
 Then, you can change it up to hiding treats in different parts of the house and then, to places outside of the house, such as your backyard or near the perimeter fence.